 Pursuant to Article 26 Paragraph 1 item.
-5) of the Statute of Serbian Association of Accountants and Auditors (No. 26, dated January 29, 2010, certified and registered in the Registry of the Association under no. 0 000064 305370 with amendments - the revised text No. 107, dated June 23, 2017, certified and registered in the Registry of the Association under no. 000264205814), and in accordance with the registered activity of the Association, the Assembly of the Association, at the meeting held on February 11, 2022 unanimously adopted the revised text of the amendments to the National Accounting Education Standard ROS 31 - Professional Education of Accountants, the revised text is as follows:
+5) of the Statute of Serbian Association of Accountants and Auditors (No. 26, dated January 29, 2010, certified and registered in the Registry of the Association under no. 0 000064 305370),), and in accordance with the registered activity of the Association, the Assembly of the Association, at the meeting held on July 7, 2014 unanimously adopted the amendments to the National Accounting Education Standard

+NAES 31 - Professional Education of Accountants, the revised text1 is as follows: